twosixlabs/audit-log-detection/README.md

-# Malicious Behavior Detection using Windows Audit Logs
+# Malicious Behavior Detection using Windows Audit Logs, Part II

 This is the github page for the public release of a dataset of Windows Audit Logs and the associated publication.